Color Undertones – A Fresh and Informed Perspective

 When it comes to organizing color, consistency and duplicability are nonnegotiable and the basis of organization cannot be individually subjective.
 It’s not just about organizing, it’s also about figuring out what colors go together – color schemes, color harmonies.

 Understanding hue families and how they go together is the secret to creating a color harmony.
 Knowing how to objectively organize color into hue families will take you beyond trying to eyeball undertones and match them up.
-Because the most powerful tool for figuring out what colors go together is a color wheel and color wheels are constructed using hue families.
+Because the most powerful tool for understanding how colors relate to each other in a harmonious way is a color wheel and color wheels are constructed using hue families.

-Masstone means the medium is so concentrated that no light can get through and reflect off the substrate below.
-You sense masstone when the medium is in globs, high concentrations, full strength, undiluted or of a generous thickness.
+Masstone is essentially light reflected off the medium’s surface area because it’s so dense that no light can get through to reflect off the substrate below, and bounce back up.
+As a result, you sense masstone when the medium is in globs, high concentrations, full strength, undiluted or of a generous thickness.
 Using printer’s ink as an example, cyan ink has a dark blue masstone and magenta ink has a bright red masstone.
 The masstone of printer’s ink is so significant that magenta is also called process red; cyan is called process blue and yellow, process yellow.

-Alternatively, you could say that some colors have the same undertone and masstone.
-Take paint for example.
-Paint can be spread anywhere from globby thick to uber thin.
+Using architectural paint as an example, it can be spread anywhere from globby thick to uber thin.
 Spreading paint thinly reveals color undertone (if there is one).

 Architectural Coatings Differ from Fine Arts, Graphic Design